AugustoL/SteemBlog/README.md

 `npm install`

-## Config file
+## Config

-The blog title, social media urls and username in steemit.
+Edit the config file with the blog title, social media urls and username in steemit.

+Example:
 ```
 {
   "steemUsername": "augustol",